 GH: Cascade—like a cascade of what’s going on.
 There’s tannin and acid, and it (cascade shape) goes up (motions with hands) coming back down and then goes up again.

 TG: So it’s the shape of the palate of the wine.
-So the structure defines movement of the shape?
+Does the structure define the movement of the shape?

 GH: Yes, the structure.

-TG: So how is high acid different from low acid?
+TG: How is high acid different from low acid?

 GH: For me high acid definitely goes up (whistles).
 With acid there’s usually an up and sometimes an out.